Zinc Oxide & Titanium Dioxide Sunscreen

 Titanium dioxide is derived from—you guessed it—titanium.
 It’s a natural mineral that is used in sunscreen and cosmetics to whiten, thicken, and lubricate, all while offering protection against the sun.

 - Invisible to the naked eye: It’s typically scaled down much smaller, between 10 and 100 nanometers, making it less noticeable on the skin.
-This makes it a good choice for those with darker skin, as it doesn’t leave an opaque layer.
+This makes it a good choice of sunscreen for darker skin, as it doesn’t leave an opaque layer.

 - Non-comedogenic and gentle on skin: Just like zinc oxide, titanium dioxide is also noncomedogenic.
 It’s extremely gentle, making it a great choice for those with sensitive skin.